fasc8/NeuralNet_processing/README.md

   }
 ```
 ### getResults
-Here we get the resultvalues that are calculated by the neural network
+Here we get the resultvalues that are calculated by the neural network.
+We get them here to render them in the window.
+This is not necessary for the further process.
 ```processing
   double[] getResults(double[] resultVals) {
     resultVals = new double[] {};